radek-sprta/mariner/.gitlab/issue_templates/Bug.md

 ### Relevant logs and/or screenshots

-(Paste any relevant logs - please use code blocks (```) to format console output, logs, and code as it's very hard to read otherwise.)
+(Paste any relevant logs - please use code blocks (```) to format console output, logs, and code as it's very hard to read otherwise.
+You can find then in $HOME/.local/share/mariner/.)

 ### Possible fixes